RetroDECK/ES-DE/USERGUIDE-DEV.md

 ~/Applications/BigPEmu/Strings/
 ~/Applications/BigPEmu/BigPEmu.exe
 ~/Applications/BigPEmu/ReadMe.txt
-~/Applications/BigPEmu/wine-stable_8.0.2-x86_64.AppImage
 ```

-That's basically it, for the atarijaguar system just make sure to select _BigPEmu (Wine)_ from the _Alternative emulators_ interface or set it on a per-game basis using the metadata editor.
-This is not required for the atarijaguarcd system as for this system there are no alternative emulators.
+That's basically it, for the atarijaguar system just make sure to select _BigPEmu (Wine)_ or _BigPEmu (Proton)_ from the _Alternative emulators_ interface or set it on a per-game basis using the metadata editor.

 There are many settings in Wine that may affect compatibility, performance etc. but covering all that is beyond the scope of this guide.